QDucasse/gigue/README.md

 Gigue provides another CLI to generate, run and qualify binaries named Toccata.
 All scripts are defined in the [`toccata`](https://github.com/QDucasse/gigue/blob/main/toccata) section with the description of the data structures in [`data.py`](https://github.com/QDucasse/gigue/blob/main/toccata/data.py) and the main element, [`runner.py`](https://github.com/QDucasse/gigue/blob/main/toccata/runner.py).

-The runner will (1) generate a binary, (2) compile it, and (3) run it on the Rocket emulator.
+The runner will (1) generate a binary, (2) compile it, and (3) run it on the specified emulator.
 The CLI provides two ways of qualifying a runner configuration:
 - (1) using a `json` config and providing it with:
 ```bash
 python -m toccata config <your_file>.json